-Policy A: The County shall promote education to ensure that households are prepared to be self-sufficient for a minimum of two weeks as natural disasters can leave residents in the Seaside Rural Planning Area isolated.
+- Policy A: The County should promote education to ensure that households are prepared to be self-sufficient for a minimum of two weeks as natural disasters can leave residents in the Seaside Rural Planning Area isolated. - Policy B: Evacuation routes should be located within the Seaside Rural Planning Area as identified in the Tsunami Evacuation Facilities Improvement Plan (TEFIP).